Last Updated on May 19, 2023 by Aaron

 These dishes have been widely popularized through Chinese restaurants in the United States and other Western countries.

 In China, traditional wontons are typically filled with a mixture of minced meat (like pork or shrimp) and diced vegetables (like scallions or Chinese cabbage).
 They are often served in broth as a soup or boiled and served with sauce, rather than being deep-fried.

 So while cream cheese wontons have their place in the globalized culinary scene, they do not represent authentic Chinese cuisine.
 They are a fusion or adaptation that reflects the blending of different culinary traditions.

-Cream cheese is not a traditional Chinese ingredient.
-It’s believed that the invention of crab rangoon was created by Joe Young who worked in Trader Vic which was owned by Victor Jules Bergeron Jr.
+It’s believed that crab rangoon was created by Joe Young who worked in a Polynesian restaurent named Trader Vic in San Francisco in 1956.
+The restaurent owner is Victor Jules Bergeron Jr.